erizov/Professor/semester_2/lecture_11_repository_patterns/repository/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Recognize when this pattern is appropriate in system design

 ### Short Description

-A design pattern that abstracts data access logic, providing a collection-like interface for accessing domain objects.
-Solves problems like data access complexity, testability, and switching between data sources.
-Example: Accessing user data through a UserRepository interface, whether data comes from database, API, or cache.
-Works by encapsulating data access operations behind a simple interface, hiding implementation details.
+A design pattern that abstracts content access logic, providing a collection-like interface for accessing domain objects.
+Addresses data access complexity, testability, and switching betwedatasetata sources.
+Example: Accessing user data through a UserRepository interface, whinformationr data comes from database, API, or cache.
+Operates by encapsulating data access operations behind a simple interface, hiding implementation details.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-Repository Pattern is used in Data Access Pattern.
+Repository PatterContent used in Data Access Pattern.

-## Implementation
+## Deployment

  for implementations.

 ## Often Used Together With

-Repository is commonly used in combination with:
+Repository is employed in combination with:

 - **Factory**: Often combined for comprehensive solutions
-- **Singleton**: Often combined for comprehensive solutions
-- **Observer**: Often combined for comprehensive solutions
-- **Strategy**: Often combined for comprehensive solutions

 **Common Combinations:**
 - Used together in production systems for optimal performance